 17. Choa Chu Kang Cemetry - The Last Open Burial Site

 Choa Chu Kang Cemetery is the only Singaporean cemetery which is still open for burials.
 This cemetery first opened in 1947 and has had its fair share of haunted stories in the past few decades.
+This is the last open burial site in Singapore and people believe that the souls of the dead continue to haunt this area.

 Frequent sightings of apparitions have often been reported by taxi drivers, particularly in the form of passengers, wanting to get a ride to the cemetery especially during odd hours, only to have the passenger disappear the next minute.
 There have been several other anecdotes shared by the taxi drivers that will surely give you an adrenaline rush, like sightings of women clad in white standing stock-still in the middle on the road during odd hours of the night.